 Client-server connections are established through the paraview client application.
-You connect to servers and disconnect from servers with the and buttons.
-When ParaView starts, it automatically connects to the builtin server.
-It also connects to builtin whenever it disconnects are server.
-We have already seen examples of both.
+You connect to servers and disconnect from servers with the and when ParaView starts, it automatically connects to the builtin server.
+It also connects to builtin whenever it disconnects from a server.

-When you hit the 🔯 button, ParaView presents you with a dialog box containing a list of known servers you may connect to.
+When you hit the button, ParaView presents you with a dialog box containing a list of known servers you may connect to.
 This list of servers can be both site- and user-specific.